yadavanuj1996/full-stack-web-development-notes/Airflow/README.md

 - A provider is an independent python package that brings everything you need to interact with a service or a tool such as Spark or AWS.
 - By default, some operators are pre installed by default such as the PythonOperator and the BashOperator but for the others you will have to install the corresponding prodiver.

+## DAG Scheduling & Backfilling

+### catchup parameter
+- A catchup paramteter (True or False) can be passed in DAG that represents that whether the DAG needs to be run for older dates or not.
+  - with DAG('user_processing', start_date=days_ago(2), schedule_interval='@daily', default_args=default_args, catchup=False) as dag:
+  - The above line will create a DAG RUN Instances for last two days as well that is called Backfilling.
+- After materializing DAG run entries of a DAG, the Airflow scheduler will “backfill” all past DAG runs whose time dependency has been met if catchup is enabled.
+If you want that old DAG RUN Instance is not needed set the catchup to False.